Thornton-le-Dale: Tourism

 The tourist era in this area was underway by the early 1900s and in 1907, Thornton-le-Dale was named Yorkshire's Prettiest Village in a newspaper poll; it remains popular with tourists.
-Such visitors fuel the economy, with many visiting the very quaint village with its ancient market cross, stocks on the small village green and small beck (stream).
+Such visitors fuel the economy, with many visiting the very quaint village with the ancient Thornton-le-Dale Market Cross, stocks on the small village green and small beck (stream).
 There are several cafes and pubs, as well as a seasonal tea room and many shops.
 Nearby, Dalby Forest offers paths for walking, cycling and nature-watching.
 The Information Point can provide visitors with a pamphlet providing specifics as to other walks from the village, including one to the tiny hamlet of Ellerburn.